FedRAMP/continuous-reporting-cwg/plan.md

 - Ensure FedRAMP has direct insight into community activities, goals, achievements, and best practices to inform the creation of policies prior to their formal development.
 - Ensure FedRAMP stakeholders have equal, public access to information from FedRAMP, an open forum, and semi-structured opportunities to work towards shared goals in innovative ways.
 - Foster a culture/creating a framework where compliance augments security instead of being a roadblock
-- Explore approaches to help customers interpret security information and make risk-based decisions using new attestation models.
+- Explore approaches to help customers interpret security information and make risk-based decisions using new control validation and reporting models.
 The Reporting Continuously CWG may involve the following activities:

 **GitHub Based Collaboration**